alexliesenfeld/composer/README.md

 npm run build:win
 ```

-You can ignore the warnings that are raised during the build.
-When the build finishes, you can find an Installer file named `Composer-<version>.exe` inside the `out` directory.
+When the build finishes, you can find an installer file named `Composer-<version>.exe` inside the `out` directory.
 Execute this file to install Composer.
+You can ignore the warnings raised during the build for now.

 ## Getting Started

 ### Creating a new Composer project
 When you open Composer, a welcome page will be presented to you that will allow you to create a new project.
+Once a
-Once a project has been created and automatically initialized, you will find the following file structure inside the project directory:
+project has been created and automatically initialized, you will find the following file structure inside the project
+directory:

 ```
 -- Builds           # A directory that contains the generated IDE project files.